bakdata/conversational-search-bot/README.md

 This is the code repo for a conversational search bot for book and movie recommendations.
 It enables natural language queries against Elasticsearch.

-Read the accompanying blogpost here ...
+Read the accompanying blogpost [here](https://medium.com/bakdata/conversational-search-in-knowledge-bases-using-nlp-nlu-and-chatbots-d84f74c09396).

 ## Useful commands